Karlovy Vary – A Day in the Famed Carlsbad Springs

 A Walk Along the Tepla and the Ugly Spa Hotel Thermal

-The pedestrian space leads to the Tepla chanel, a watercourse that if followed upstream will take you into the city center.
+The pedestrian space leads to the Tepla channel, a watercourse that if followed upstream will take you into the city center.
 This Chanel is line by a host of stunning buildings that only get better as you advance further into the canyon.

 One modern monstrosity is Spa Hotel Thermal hotel, but what I would give for its rooftop view of the city!